By Marc Vael, CISA, CISM, CGEIT, CRISC, CISSP

 If the above safeguards are included in major organisations’ planning programmes, and senior management is fully involved, the privacy and European commission legislation will be a valuable addition to the management manuals of all organisations.

-About the author Marc Vael, CISA, CISM, CGEIT, CRISC, CISSP, is international vice president of ISACA and chief audit executive at Smals, a Belgian not-for-profit IT organization with more than 1,800 people working exclusively for the Belgian federal government on social security automation.
+Marc Vael, CISA, CISM, CGEIT, CRISC, CISSP, is international vice president of ISACA and chief audit executive at Smals, a Belgian not-for-profit IT organization with more than 1,800 people working exclusively for the Belgian federal government on social security automation.
 He is also the current president of the ISACA Belgium Chapter.